Skull And Crossbones

 Safety First

 In modern times, the skull and crossbones is a universal hazard symbol.
 You’ll see it on containers of toxic chemicals, radioactive materials, and other dangerous substances.
-On top of that, it’s part of the Globally Harmonized System (GHS) for labeling chemicals.
-If you ignore it, you’re asking for trouble.
+That said, it’s part of the Globally Harmonized System (GHS) for labeling chemicals.
+In real terms, if you ignore it, you’re asking for trouble.
 Why does this matter?
 Because most people skip the labels until something goes wrong.

 Cultural Legacy

 Beyond safety, the symbol carries weight in culture.
-Worth adding: pirates didn’t invent it, but they weaponized it.
-Now, the Jolly Roger wasn’t just a flag — it was psychological warfare.
+Pirates didn’t invent it, but they weaponized it.
+The Jolly Roger wasn’t just a flag — it was psychological warfare.
 Ships would surrender faster if they saw that symbol, knowing the pirates meant business.
 That’s the power of a well-chosen image.

 And in medicine?
-Day to day, the skull and crossbones appears in some apothecary traditions, warning of potent (and potentially deadly) remedies.
+The skull and crossbones appears in some apothecary traditions, warning of potent (and potentially deadly) remedies.
 It’s a reminder that even healing can be dangerous in the wrong hands.

 How It Works (Or How It’s Used)

 The skull and crossbones works because it’s visceral.
-Worth adding: it bypasses language and hits you straight in the gut.
+It bypasses language and hits you straight in the gut.
 But how it’s applied varies widely.

 As a Hazard Symbol